wavemaker/docs/learn/react-native/integrating-secure-store.md

 }
 ```

-In this example, retrieve the JSON string from SecureStore and use `JSON.parse` to convert the JSON string back into an object when retrieving it from the secure store.
+Similarly to retrieve the JSON string from SecureStore and use `JSON.parse` to convert the JSON string back into an object when retrieving it from the secure store.

 ```javascript
 async function getJSONString() {